 Clearly this use is based on advertising copy, but why let buzzword merchants determine the course of language evolution?
 You'd get the impression (or is that “experience”?) that there are no experienced people left in the industry.
 Maybe you would be right.

-An incorrect word for directory, a list of file names and information about where to find the corresponding file.
+But in the Microsoft space, it's used to mean directory, a list of file names and information about where to find the corresponding file.

 The term folder gives the incorrect impression that the files to which it refers are somehow physically contained in the folder.
 In most file systems, this isn't the case, and in UNIX-related file systems there's no requirement that the file be referenced in only a single directory, or that only a single reference to the file be present in any directory.
 The term directory means something akin to a telephone directory: entries consist of a name and a number, and sometimes additional information.
 There can be multiple entries for the same telephone number, and numbers can be in multiple directories—just like in a file system directory.
 Nobody would imagine that the telephones or the people they connect to are physically located inside the phone book, but the term folder encourages this assumption on the part of files.